crocuspaperi/crocuspaperi/README.md

 2. And save it with a desired item name
 3. Then edit item by modifying the contents of that file

+Remember to create item files for both English and Finnish versions.

 ### How to edit an exisiting item

-1. Just edit that goddamn file according to item specifications
+1. Just edit item file according to item specifications

 ## Printables